tommertron/sta/sta-tommertron/content/rules/weapons.md

 +++
-title = "Weapons - Personal"
+title = “Weapons - Personal”
-date = "2024-12-31"
+date = “2024-12-31”
 draft = false
-summary = "A detailed table of weapons and their associated qualities in Star Trek Adventures." showReadingTime = false weight = 2.1
+summary = “A detailed table of weapons and their associated qualities in Star Trek Adventures.” showReadingTime = false weight = 2.1
 +++